 Unsubsidized Loan - Students do not have to demonstrate financial need to qualify.
-Students will be responsible for paying interest charged throughout the entire life of their loan, even while in school.
-Interest may be added to the loan (capitalized) if you choose not to make interest payments while in school.
+Students are responsible for paying interest charged throughout the entire life of their loan, even while in school.
+Interest may be added to the loan (capitalized) if students choose not to make interest payments while in school.